Note: This is a premium feature available to paid Mylio subscribers. Learn more about the benefits of upgrading your Mylio account here.

 3. Select ‘Add Google Drive’.

 4. Mylio will display the “Add Cloud Storage’ menu.
-To add Google Drive as a protection service, select ‘Add Google Drive’ at the bottom of this window.
+Here, you can decide if you wish to upload your files as encrypted or unencrypted.
+Once decided, ‘Add Google Drive’ at the bottom of this window.

-5. Sign into the Google account that you wish to protect your images to.
+5. Sign into the Google account that you wish to protect your files to.

 6. Once signed in, Mylio will display Google Drive within the sync panel.
 By default, Google Drive will protect all thumbnails, previews, and originals.